nuno1197/HandyRecyciling/README.md

 (e.g., 4 wheels, 2 wheels), and the condition of its lid (open, closed, or full).
 Additionally, the model demonstrates proficiency in identifying and classifying waste materials in close proximity to the container.

-Keywords: Waste Management, Object Detection, Instance Segmentation
+<b>Keywords: Waste Management, Object Detection, Instance Segmentation</b>
 </p>

 <h3 align="left">PUBLIC DATASETS</h3>